Dogs Connect - Connection, Regulation and Empathy

 Stephen W. Porges, PhD

 Grant Shannon is the Founder of Dogs Connect, B.Ed, M.Ed (App.
 Learning), M.Ed (Student Wellbeing).
-During his ten-year teaching career, Grant recognised that his students needed more from traditional education.
+During his ten-year teaching career, Grant recognized that his students needed more from traditional education.
 He decided to create a program to help students feel more connected and engaged in their school environment.
-The Dogs Connect Program is now in over 100 schools as well as in justice and healthcare settings Grant’s great passion for education has driven him to research the benefits of training wellbeing dogs for the classroom.
+The Dogs Connect Program is now in over 100 schools as well as in justice and healthcare settings.
+Grant’s great passion for education has driven him to research the benefits of training wellbeing dogs for the classroom.
 He willingly shares his knowledge and scientific evidence, teaching students and staff how to build emotional intelligence and resilience.
 Many schools are now witnessing first-hand the impact the program is having on academic outcomes.